Unboxing ASUS Transformer Prime TF201 Android Tablet

 Taking the ASUS Transformer Prime on Holiday

-On a 2017 travel photography trip I was able to use the Prime as a means to backup my travel photos on the go using the SD card reader and an external hard drive.
-Day by day I was able to keep my photos backed up in case of camera theft or SD card corruption.
-Although heavy to transport, the Prime performed perfectly to back up my photos each day so if you still have an old Android tablet lying around maybe it can help you in this way as well.
+On a 2017 travel photography trip, I used Prime to back up my travel photos on the go using the SD card reader and an external hard drive.
+Day by day, I was able to keep my photos backed up in case of camera theft or SD card corruption.
+Although heavy to transport, the Prime performed perfectly to back up my photos each day, so if you still have an old Android tablet, it can help you in this way.

 Related ArticlesThese articles may also be of interest to you